 Want to land up with a hedge fund job?
-Well it is not something uncommon today.
-What makes it the highly looked-for path in the finance domain is that it provides great prospects to have a thrilling work life and make piles of money.
+Well, it is not something uncommon today.
+What makes it the highly looked-for path in the finance domain is that it provides excellent prospects to have a thrilling work life and make piles of money.
 I am sure you are tempted to know how and why?
-Let’s get started
+Let’s get started.

 Types of Hedge Fund Jobs